Research Ethics Committee

 The Research Ethics Committee manages and monitors procedures for obtaining ethical approval for research projects within the school.
 The current members of the Committee are:

-- Dr Alison Mohr (Chair and Research Ethics Officer)
+- Dr Alison Mohr (Chair and Research Ethics and Integrity Officer)

 - Dr Ruby Chau (Reviewer)